aevsria/aevsria/README.md

 ꒰ ⌢⌢ multifandom !!

-꒰ very shy person (isfj) . introverted + moon personality
+꒰ very shy person (isfj) . introverted + moon personality , i still like to make new friends tho !!

+꒰ semi-verbal to randoms unless i can talk to you easily and we have same interests

+꒰ i loovovove all my friends sosoosos super much /p

 ![image alt](https://github.com/aevsria/aevsria/blob/main/me.jpg?raw=true)